Requesting access to EFS (PeopleSoft Financials)

-Some M Keys are defective.
-The M Key displays alpha characters (all in upper case) and numbers.
-If you can clearly see that there are numbers and letters displayed, you probably do not have a defective M Key.
-Defective M Keys can be easily identified.
-The M Key will have a part of the display that is not working--so you cannot clearly distinguish what the letters or numbers are.
-Sometimes the M Keys get crushed in the mail so there is a big black blob on the LCD.
+Some two-factor key fobs are defective.
+The fob displays characters, if you can clearly see that there are characters displayed, you probably do not have a defective fob.
+A defective fob can be easily identified, part of the display will not be working.
+Sometimes the fobs get crushed in the mail so there is a big black blob on the LCD.

 Off campus locations and some coordinate campus locations need Virtual Private Network (VPN) software running in order to access PeopleSoft Financials.